sukhitashvili/python_project/README.md

 The main logic which runs all the necessary classes/functions is located in `main.py` file.
-After executing `main.py` file, you will see in the console the execution logs about underlying processes, also generated `images` and `database` folders and `logs.txt` file which contains the same logs which you will see on the console.
+After executing `main.py` file, you will see in the console the execution logs about underlying processes, also generated `images` and `database` folders and `logs.txt` file which contains the same logs which you will see in the console.

 The `images` folder contains generated figures about of the datasets, and `database` folder contains generated sqlite files with the tables requested by assignment description.

-The `data_processors` module contains the main classes which process the csv files to do matching between train and ideals csv files and also assign each x,y pairs from the test csv to one of the point from ideals.
+The `data_processors` module contains the main classes which process the csv files to do matching between train and ideals csv files and also assign each x,y pairs from the test csv to one of the functions from ideals.
 All this processing logic is split between `TrainCSVProcessor`, `IdealCSVProcessor` and `TestCSVProcessor` data processor classes and each class contains corresponding functions to execute the logic.
 The function call of the corresponding functions is located in `main.py` as described above.